Documentation

 Virtual League

-The Virtual League is often the first chance you’ll have to test your strategies against other teams.
-You’ll submit your robot code for running against other teams in the simulator.
-The matches are livestreamed on our YouTube Channel and you’ll get a copy of your robot’s logs afterwards so you can continue to improve it.
+Shortly before the event you’ll submit your robot code so the matches can be simulated.
+The matches are then livestreamed on our YouTube Channel.
+Afterwards you’ll get a copy of your simulated robot’s logs so you can continue to improve your code.

 Competition